 Practising Wisely: Reducing Unnecessary Testing and Treatment

-- Module One – Examine the harms and drivers of too much medicine and explore a four-step approach to applying evidence to patient care with a focus on low back pain and ovarian cysts.
+We examine the harms and drivers of too much medicine and introduce a four-step approach to applying evidence to patient care with a focus on low back pain and ovarian cysts.